-The watch, as you have probably already guessed, is based on the gorgeous Fifty Fathoms Bathyscaphe Flyback Chronograph that the Swiss brand has presented back in March 2014.
+The Ocean Commitment is based on the gorgeous Fifty Fathoms Bathyscaphe Flyback Chronograph that the Swiss brand has presented back in March 2014.
 To make the timekeeper, which is limited to just 250 individually numbered pieces even more exclusive, they chose not the steel, but a lot more expensive (and also a lot harder to manufacture) ceramic version of the watch.

 If you compare the limited edition version with the base model, you will see that the only thing that visually differentiates them is the color of the dial and the inner ring of the bezel (well, the in-house Blancpain caliber F385 automatic movement that powers this cold beauty has also been modified with its oscillating weight now bearing the of Ocean Commitment: their own foundation that, as far as I understand, supports “oceanic environmental causes” of some sort or the other).

 What’s really nice about this model is that Blancpain promises to donate 1000 Euro from every limited edition watch sold to “various initiatives” related to the world ocean’s safety.

 As usual for the brand, the Blancpain Ocean Commitment Bathyscaphe Chronographe Flyback sports a high-contrast, easy to read dial with all of its elements (perhaps, bar the index at 12 hours) being simple geometric figures.
 I am pretty sure that there will be a lot of guys wincing at its “too simple” layout, but I still insist that it is one of the best dials among currently available “diving chronographs”.